Shanghai Transport

 Shanghai Bus

-Buses in Shanghai are an extensive and affordable mode of public transportation.
+Buses in Shanghai are an extensive and affordable way of public transportation.
 They serve as a crucial part of the city's transportation network, covering a wide range of routes and reaching various neighborhoods.
 Here is some information about buses in Shanghai:

 Types of Buses